Nordes/nordes.github.io-project/static/articles/howto-openldap-with-contoso-users.md

-___First draft___
+___Second draft___
 # Objectives
-This is a multi-part tutorial or learning guide in order to build, for dev or for some of your needs, an integration of:
+This is a multi-part tutorial playground in order to build, for dev or for some of your needs, an integration of:

 - __[Part I*]__ `OpenLdap` (Or active directory) with Contoso Users
 - __[Part II]__ `IdentityServer 4` (Built in Dotnet Core 2.x)